nightparrot/aws_iot/README.md

 using Python 2.7.11

-Trying to push temperature data from and Arduino to Raspberry Pi (hub) to AWS IoT.
+Trying to push temperature data from an Arduino to Raspberry Pi (hub) to AWS IoT for data visualization or further to an app.

 At the moment I am just trying to send static data from Pi to AWS.